-Under article 10 paragraph 4 point (a) of the Law, the HCC may withdraw or modify its exemption decision where (i) the terms or conditions under which an agreement was found to qualify for an exemption under article 1 paragraph 3 have changed or (ii) the undertakings concerned apply the exemption in an abusive manner.
-Changes in market shares over a certain period of time may also have an effect on whether an agreement may continue to fall within the de minimis exemption.
+Under article 10(4)(a) of the Law, the HCC may withdraw or modify its exemption decision where the terms or conditions under which an agreement was found to qualify for an exemption under article 1(3) have changed; or the undertakings concerned apply the exemption in an abusive manner.
+Changes in market shares over a certain period may affect whether an agreement may continue to fall within the de minimis exemption.